Anna Suda

-Anna Suda (須田 アンナ, Suda Anna), better known by her nickname Sudanna, is a Japanese dancer, rapper, model, actress and fashion designer.
+Anna Suda (須田 アンナ, Suda Anna), better known by her nickname Sudanna, is a Japanese dancer, actress and fashion designer.
 She is a former member of the J-Pop groups E-girls, Happiness and SudannaYuzuYully.

 As an actress, she appeared in several dramas such as the Tokai TV/Fuji TV series Asu no Hikari o Tsukame: 2013 Summer in 2013.

 Early life

-Anna Suda was born on October 12, 1997, in Tokyo, Japan, to a Filipino mother and a Japanese father.
+Anna Suda was born on October 12, 1997, in Tokyo, Japan, to a Filipina mother and a Japanese father.
 She has one older brother and two younger sisters.
 She began practicing dancing at the age of 9 and started to attend the EXPG dance school in Tokyo in her first year of junior high school.
 The biggest musical influences during her childhood were Western music, J-Pop and K-Pop.

 She speaks Japanese as well as Tagalog.

 Career

 In 2011, she participated in the dance section of the VOCAL BATTLE AUDITION 3.
 Even though she was defeated during the training camp examination, she was able to become part of EGD (EXPG GIRLS DANCERS) from EXPG.

 On March 8, 2012, it was announced that she would join E-girls as a new member alongside Kizu Reina, who was also part of EGD.

 In January 2013. she made her acting debut on the drama Shinryo-chu -in the Room-.
 Sudanna played her first lead role in the TV series Ashita no Hikari wo Tsukame -2013 Summer- in the same year.
 On May 27, it was announced she would join Happiness as a new member and performer.

 In 2017, Sudanna appeared on the cover of Nylon Japan's December issue, her first solo magazine cover in her career as a model.

 On November 9, 2016, she was announced as a member and rapper of the E-girls sub-unit Sudannayuzuyully, marking the first time she would be using her vocals in a group.

 On September 21, 2018, Sudanna announced she would collaborate with the Japanese fashion brand EVRIS on a clothing collection.
 The collaboration titled -SUDA ANNA×EVRIS- "SPECIAL COLLABORATION" was released on October 26 and included several pieces designed by herself.
 In November 2018, she was chosen as one of the ambassadors for LDH Martial Arts' "ENERGY PROJECT" which advertises different fitness supplies from LDH's original brand.
 In the same month, it was announced she would co-star in the GYAO! web-drama Hapigora!
 (Happy-Go-Lucky!) alongside her label mates Alan Shirahama and Mandy Sekiguchi, both members of Generations from Exile Tribe.

 On September 17, 2019, she announced her second collaboration with EVRIS titled SUDA ANNA×EVRIS Vol.2- "SPECIAL COLLABORATION".
 The collaboration was intended to commemorate the brand's 6th anniversary, included several products which were designed by Sudanna herself and was released on October 10.